jayhori/fastcampus-react-perf/README.md

-# Web Performance with React
+# Web performance with React

 This project is designed to help you learn how to optimize React applications for web performance through practical challenges.
 Each challenge page is intentionally slow and/or inefficient, and your task is to identify and fix performance issues.
+In the end, there will be a final project where you'll apply all the optimization techniques you've learned.

+> [!NOTE]
+> This repository is part of my Fast campus course.
+I speak in Japanese in the video lectures, where I explain and code the solutions.
+You can find more details on the [course page](https://fastcampus.jp/products/dev_online_webpp).

-## Project Structure
+## Project structure

 - **Home Page**: The home page introduces the course and lists the challenges and final project.
 - **Challenges**: Each challenge focuses on a specific aspect of web performance optimization.
 - **Final Project**: Build a fully optimized web page.

-## Available Scripts

-In the project directory, you can run:

-- `npm run dev`: Starts the development server using Vite.
-- `npx prettier --check <file-name>`: Checks the code formatting using Prettier.
-- `npx prettier --write <file-name>`: Formats the code using Prettier.
-- `npm run build`: Builds the app for production using TypeScript and Vite.
-- `npm run preview`: Previews the production build.

 ## Dependencies